-

 As a key member of the International Association of Public Transport (UITP), Shenzhen Bus has been highly active

-solutions to the world, in cooperation with the World Bank, United Nations, European Union and other international organizations.
-It will further enhance exchanges with global counterparts, including UK companies on low-
+in promoting PEV operation and solutions to the world, in cooperation with the World Bank, United Nations, European Union and other international organizations.
+It will further enhance exchanges with global counterparts, including UK companies on low-carbon transport.
+The green bus brand of Shenzhen Bus has been highly recognized in the industry globally.

 “Sometimes, we communicate with peers from other regions, and some might say Shenzhen does a great job promoting PEV, thanks to government fiscal funding support.
 Abundant funding is indeed a factor in driving

 the PEV use, but I don’t think it is the decisive factor,” said Lai Dingqi.
 “In the PEV transit, we can rely on fiscal funding for some time, but over a longer period, operational issues cannot be solved by funding only.
-I am most thankful for
+I am most thankful forthe supportive policy environment by

 the government to encourage business innovation.”